 In early 2017, Council sought community views on a wide range of matters in the Community Survey Monash 2021 & Beyond.
 Consultations included questions about animal management issues.

-Council analysed responses and used the feedback to develop a draft Domestic Animal Management (DAM) Plan 2017-2021.
-We are now seeking community views on this plan.
+Council analysed responses and used the feedback to develop a Draft Domestic Animal Management Plan 2017-2021 (PDF, 606KB).

 Enquiries: Talana Cook, Coordinator Traffic/Community Laws, on 9518 3449 or TalanaC@monash.vic.gov.au